dren-dk/DontBeADick/README.md

 Camera
 ======

-Search for 1mp onvif ip camera on ebay and you will find a bunch of cameras such ash this: http://www.ebay.com/itm/CCTV-1MP-1280X720P-H264-P2P-36-LEDs-Waterproof-Outdoor-Security-IP-Camera-Onvif-/171436984448?pt=AU_Home_Personal_Security&hash=item27ea70c880
+Search for 1mp onvif ip camera on ebay and you will find a bunch of cameras such as this: http://www.ebay.com/itm/CCTV-1MP-1280X720P-H264-P2P-36-LEDs-Waterproof-Outdoor-Security-IP-Camera-Onvif-/171436984448?pt=AU_Home_Personal_Security&hash=item27ea70c880

 ... that output h.264 over rtsp with a configurable frame rate and quality, which is much more effcient than